goFrendiAsgard/zaruba/docs/explain-task.md

 # 🔎 Explain task
 <!--endTocHeader-->

-To see detail information of a specific task, you can invoke `zaruba please` with `-x` flag:
+To see detailed information about a specific task, you can invoke `zaruba please` with `-x` flag:

 ```bash
 zaruba please <task-name> -x